-In the Spring of 1991, Warnock outlined a system called "Camelot" that evolved into the Portable Document Format (PDF) file-format.
-The goal of Camelot was to "effectively capture documents from any application, send electronic versions of these documents anywhere, and view and print these documents on any machines".
+In the Spring of 1991, Warnock outlined a system called "Camelot" that evolved into the Portable Document

+Format (PDF) file-format.
+The goal of Camelot was to "effectively capture documents from any application, send

 One of Adobe's popular typefaces, Warnock, is named after him.